Alan Branch: Arizona Cardinals

-Branch was drafted by the Arizona Cardinals with the 33rd overall pick in the second round of the 2007 NFL Draft.
+Branch was selected by the Arizona Cardinals with the 33rd overall pick in the second round of the 2007 NFL draft.
 The Cardinals acquired the pick from the Oakland Raiders.
-In the 2008 NFL season, the Cardinals reached Super Bowl XLIII, but lost 27-23 to the Pittsburgh Steelers.
+In the 2008 NFL season, the Cardinals reached Super Bowl XLIII, but lost 27–23 to the Pittsburgh Steelers.

 Seattle Seahawks

 The Seattle Seahawks signed Branch to a two-year contract on July 28, 2011.

 Buffalo Bills

 Branch signed a one-year contract with the Buffalo Bills on April 2, 2013.

 On December 23, 2013, Branch signed a multi-year contract extension with the Bills.

 On August 24, 2014, one day after being arrested for a DUI, Branch was cut from the team.

 New England Patriots

 On October 21, 2014, it was reported that Branch had signed a 1-year deal with the New England Patriots.
 The team officially announced the signing on October 29.
 On February 1, 2015, Branch won his first Super Bowl, defeating his former team, the Seattle Seahawks, by a score of 28–24.

 On March 15, 2015, Branch re-signed with the Patriots on a two-year deal worth a maximum of $6.6 million.

 On November 21, 2016, Branch was notified that he was facing a four-game suspension for violating the league's policy on substance abuse but did not have to serve any games after the league rescinded the suspension before his appeal was even heard.
 Branch helped the Patriots win 14 games and earn the top seed for the AFC playoffs.

 On February 5, 2017, Branch was part of the Patriots team that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game, which featured the first overtime game in Super Bowl history and the largest comeback in the Super Bowl.
-Branch recorded three tackles, 0.5 sacks, and a crucial fumble recovery in the game.
+Branch recorded three tackles, 0.5 sacks, and a crucial fumble recovery in the fourth quarter that contributed to the comeback.

 On March 9, 2017, Branch signed a two-year, $12 million contract extension with the Patriots.
 Branch played 12 games in the 2017 season and recorded 12 tackles.
 Branch was inactive for the playoffs, but the Patriots still made it to the Super Bowl without him only to fall to the Philadelphia Eagles in Super Bowl LII.

 On March 6, 2018, the Patriots declined the option on Branch's contract, making him a free agent in 2018.